Powered by ProofFactor - Social Proof Notifications

 About Me

-Furever Bookkeeping & Accounting Services brings 15+ years of Expert Bookkeeping & Master Accounting to each of our clients.
-Kendra Moore and her team have over 37 years experience in: Bookkeeping & Accounting.
-Serving MD, VA, DC, DE, PA & Surrounding Areas.
+Furever Bookkeeping & Accounting Services brings 15+ years of Expert Bookkeeping & Master Accounting to each of my clients.
+Kendra Moore has over 19 years experience in: Bookkeeping & Accounting.
+Serving MD, VA, DC, DE, PA & Now Nationwide!

 Our Certifications